-Windows 10 is the 1st Windows to be frequently updated feature side free Unlike previous versions of Windows, such as Windows 7 or Windows 8.
+Windows 10 is the 1st Windows to be frequently updated feature side for free unlike previous versions of Windows, like Windows 7 or Windows 8.
 Previously for versions prior to Windows 10, there was what was called the "Services Pack", which gave for example Windows 7 SP1.
-But there were quite a few, only 2 to 3 by Windows, which made it easy to find in the versions!
-With Windows 10 that is frequently updated, they decided to change their way of doing and naming these feature updates (in most cases it's not a generality), but also to assign them a version number.
-For example:
+But there were quite few, only 2 to 3 by Windows, which made it quite easy to find in the versions!
+With Windows 10 being frequently updated, they decided to change the way they do things and name these feature updates (in most cases, it's not a generality) , but also to assign them a release number.

 - "Anniversary Update" is version 1607 of Windows 10 in August 2016

 - "Creators Update" is version 1703 of Windows 10 in April 2017

 - "Fall Creators Update" is version 1709 of Windows 10 in October 2017